Training for Family Carers and Supporters

 Content includes:

 You must complete an application form before attending this course.
 Click here to complete the electronic application form.
 Submitted applications will be acknowledged.
-Once we receive your application, you will go onto our waiting list, and we will contact you as soon as possible to offer you a place on our next course.
+Once we receive your application, you will be added to our waiting list, and we will contact you as soon as possible to offer you a place on our next course.

 I am happy I did it, and I would highly recommend it to others; it's a great support for carers at all stages of caring for a loved one with dementia.
 Thank you to the facilitators for their professionalism and their genuine interest and concern